 - Martial arts, yoga, and other forms of exercise

 - Support groups

 Some herbs, vitamin supplementation, and other nutritional aids are used to reduce their anxiety.
-These are best used under the supervision of a physician since many herbal products and vitamin supplements are unregulated by the FDA.
+These are best used under the supervision of a physician since many herbal products and vitamin supplements could counter act w prescribed medications.

 Many of the claims made by the manufacturers of these products are not substantiated.
 In addition, certain products may contain ingredients that could be counterproductive or even potentially harmful.

 The FDA is introducing a new plan to deal with this growing problem.